The Transformative Power of Positive Behaviour Therapy

 Behavioural observation involves testing hypotheses and challenging maladaptive beliefs through real-world experiences.
 Behavioural observation often involves documenting situations, triggers, escalation, and responses to the behaviour.
 This documentation serves as the basis to develop an individualised response plan, which is useful where a disability has been diagnosed.
 Plans often include minimising triggers, de-escalating responses and positive reinforcement.

 By following a behavioural plan, families and health professionals can assist individuals to refute negative assumptions, build self-confidence, and expand their comfort zones.
+At our psychology clinic in Tweed Heads, we offer both counselling and the development and implementation of Positive Behaviour Support Plans for NDIS participants.

 The Transformative Potential of Positive Behaviour Therapy